 “First impressions are critical.
-What you wear is the first thing people see, before you even say a word,” said Barry Drexler, the founder of Expert Interview Coach. “[Hiring managers] evaluate your appearance because they don’t know you yet, and they don’t have a lot to go on.”
+What you wear is the first thing people see, before you even say a word,” says Barry Drexler, the founder of Expert Interview Coach. “[Hiring managers] evaluate your appearance because they don’t know you yet, and they don’t have a lot to go on.”

 Examples: writer, editor, photo editor, film, graphic designer, art director

-Here, a common pitfall is wanting to show personality.
-“I’m not worried about personality in your clothes.
-If you have no personality, clothes won’t help.
-I’d rather see you be more conservative,” says Dahill.
+- While jobs in creative fields give you a bit more leeway to be, well, creative with your attire, here a common pitfall is wanting to show too much personality right off the bat.
+“I’m not worried about personality in your clothes,” says Dahill.
+“If you have no personality, clothes won’t help.
+I’d rather see you be more conservative.”

 - Be comfortable.
 Jacinto proposes trying your outfit on before the interview to “know how your clothing reacts in different situations.”

-Examples: Fashion editor, buyer, stylist, designer, merchandiser, assistant, sales
+Examples: fashion editor, buyer, stylist, designer, merchandiser, assistant, sales

 - Keep clothes simple and instead make accessories the focal point.
-Have stylish shoes, a sharp bag and modern jewelry displaying your great taste.
+Have stylish shoes, a sharp bag, and modern jewelry displaying your great taste.

 Examples: banking, consulting, hedge funds, accounting, insurance, research analyst, stock analyst

-Examples: Engineer, coder, product manager, designer, communications, content strategist, IT
+Examples: engineer, coder, product manager, designer, communications, content strategist, IT